metal-stack/docs/docs/src/overview/networking.md

 ### Network Operating Systems

-Cumulus Linux as the network operating system will be installed on all network switches (leaves, spines, exit switches) within the CLOS topology.
-Cumulus Linux cannot be installed on bare metal servers that require BGP/EVPN but does not have a switching silicon.
+SONiC as the network operating system will be installed on all network switches (leaves, spines, exit switches) within the CLOS topology.
+SONiC cannot be installed on bare metal servers that require BGP/EVPN but does not have a switching silicon.

 Components without a switching silicon are: